xhanulik/OpenSC/src/tests/fuzzing/README.md

 Sanitizers can also be modified by [flags](https://github.com/google/sanitizers/wiki/SanitizerCommonFlags).

 ### Building without fuzzing support
 When fuzzing is not enabled explicitly by `--enable-fuzzing`, fuzz targets are built without fuzzing support.
-They can be used for local testing and accept one argument for filename with input for the testing functions.
+They can be used for local regression testing and accept one argument for filename with input for the testing functions.

 Example of testing without fuzzing:
 ```